sf-wdi-26/modules/w04/d04/m2-models-and-migrations/readme.md

 * Keep an eye on your `schema.rb` file to see that your migrations are working properly!
 * Think about the most appropriate datatype for each migration.
 * If you get stuck, get unstuck!
 Advice for getting unstuck includes:
-	* Not freezing up and continually to trying new things (googling, reading docs, experimenting, etc)
+	* Not freezing up but continually trying new things (googling, reading docs, experimenting, etc)
-	* Identifing once you are stuck, as you have already tried all options you can think of
+	* Identifying once you are stuck, as you have already tried all options you can think of
-	* Honing in on your gap in knowledge b phrasing a specific question
+	* Honing in on your gap in knowledge by phrasing a specific question
 	* Close your knowledge gap by ASKING that question to someone!

 ## Deliverable